IOUnet/iou/README.md

 We discussing implementation of technology in Africa, Asia, Ukraine and Russia.
 We got feedback that more friendly interface is needed.
 To decide this, we working on integration intro StatusIM cryptowallet.

-We looking for impact investors, partners to start this project and  make worldwide adoption of a new type of money - "peoples private money".
+We looking for impact investors, developers and partners to start this project and  make worldwide adoption of a new type of money - "peoples private money".
+We need React devs, Solidity devs, SMMs and community managers.

 You can look more: https://www.iou.loans/ and emit your IOU token  on Ropsten testnet: https://iou.bz/